GraphBLAS/LAGraph/README.md

 build/test_coverage/index.html
 ```

-To run the GAP benchmarks, see the instructions in these files:
+To run the GAP benchmarks, see the instructions in this file:
 ```
-./BENCHMARK_INSTRUCTIONS__README1st.txt
-./src/demo/README.md
+./src/benchmark/README.md
 ```

-# The rest of this README is outdated and needs to be updated.
+# LAGraph contents

 LAGraph contains the following files and folders:

-    CMakeLists.txt: a CMake script for compiling.
-Do not run cmake in this
+    CMakeLists.txt: a CMake script for compiling:
-        top-level directory.
-Do "make" here, which does the build in the
-        ./build directory:

 	( cd build ; cmake .. ; make )